Towards General Loop Invariant Generation: A Benchmark of Programs with Memory Manipulation: LLM-SE: Loop Invariant Generator via Coordinating Large Language Models and Symbolic Execution

 \subsection{Framework Overview}

-In this work, we propose to combine the power of state-of-the-art LLM and traditional verification tools, aiming at efficiently inferring the loop invariants.
-The overall framework of our work is shown in Figure~\ref{fig:framework}, including the offline training process and the online querying process, where offline training involves fine-tuning the LLM, and online querying refers to the LLM's real-time usage for generating loop invariants of incoming programs unseen before.
+The overall framework of LLM-SE is shown in Figure~\ref{fig:framework}, including the offline training process and the online querying process, where offline training involves fine-tuning LLM, and online querying refers to the LLM's real-time usage for generating loop invariants of incoming programs unseen before.

 In the offline training process, the major challenge is the scarcity of labeled data.
-In the task of loop invariant generation, the data refers to programs and the label refers to valid loop invariants, which require expert domain knowledge and are hard to produce massively.
-To address this issue, we decide to borrow the power of self-supervised learning, which aims to create enough labeled data for training by designing an auxiliary task.
+In loop invariant generation, the data refers to programs and the label refers to valid loop invariants, which require expert domain knowledge and are hard to produce massively.
+To address this issue, we decided to borrow the power of self-supervised learning, to create enough labeled data for training by designing an auxiliary task.
 As Figure~\ref{fig:framework}(left) shows, we generate extensive labeled data by splitting predicates of data structures based on their definitions, and treat the reassembly of these split predicates as the auxiliary task.
-Furthermore, we employ \emph{data augmentation} and \emph{mix up} techniques to further process the synthetic data and leverage the difficulty of the auxiliary task, which can enhance the performance of fine-tuning the LLM.
+Furthermore, we employ \emph{data augmentation} and \emph{mix up} techniques to further process the synthetic data and leverage the difficulty of the auxiliary task.
 This process is totally automatic, and can be readily applied to new data structures and predicates, as long as they are well-defined.